Code-Institute-Submissions/lastmilestone/README.md

 View the live project here.

 ​	This website a milestone project for Code Institute.
-The project purpose is to create a website that allows users or an 	admin to store and manipulate data records.
+The project's purpose is to create a website that allows users or  	an admin to store and manipulate data records.

 ​	It is a website for a fictional gym.

-​	The project allowing a user or an admin  to create, read, update and delete (full CRUD functionality) data.
+​	The project allowing a user or an admin  to create, read, update, and delete (full CRUD functionality) data.

 <h2 align="center"><img src="https://robbiesgym.s3.eu-west-2.amazonaws.com/media/allresp.png"></h2>